hsf-training/hsf-training-singularity-webpage/_episodes/08-bonus-episode.md

            singularity push container.sif oras://ghcr.io/${GITHUB_REPOSITORY}:${tag}
 ```

-The above script is designed to build and publish any Singularity image with GitHub packages.
+The above script is designed to build and publish a Singularity image with GitHub packages.
 (The source code can be found here: [Link](https://github.com/amanmdesai/hello-world-singularity)).

-* Step 6: Optionally add LICENSE and README, and then the repository is good to go.
+* **Step 6**: Optionally add LICENSE and README, and then the repository is good to go.